 Healthcare sector cloud infrastructure requirements fell $3.73 billion in healthcare spending on cloud providers last year and would almost triple the figure to $9.48 billion by 2020.
+As a result of the ever increasing benefits of Cloud Computing, the healthcare industry has seen an upturn in their security & privacy measures.
+It provides personalized care where it’s needed and allows you to have remote interactions with your patient base.

 As doctors, hospital administrators, and patients expect safe access to information in a cost-efficient manner, cloud-based computing is on the rise, expected to triple in the healthcare sector.
 Cloud-based service growth tends to grow, but the focus is on how this platform is used to optimize and personalize health care while reducing costs, not just data storage.